AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/Tabs.md

     TabControl.viewItems tabs
 ]
 ```
-In the example above the `Counter` module defines a `HostControl` to allow that module to work by itself this means you don't need to nest every view/control inside the main Elmish module of your app this can help you to reduce boilerplate and to reduce complexity in the main module of your application
+In the example above the `Counter` module defines a `HostControl` to allow that module to work by itself.
+This means you don't need to nest every view/control inside the main Elmish module of your app, this can help you reduce boilerplate and complexity in the main module of your application